-1. 'Channel 0' (all channels) may no longer be selected on single-head devices.
-This prevents an issue during DDC transfer where the non-existent 'Channel 2' cannot be programmed.
+- 1. 'Channel 0' (all channels) may no longer be selected on single-head devices.
+This prevents an issue during DDC transfer where the non-existent 'Channel 2' cannot be programmed. - 2.
+Fixed issue where LED indicators on certain keyboards where not being updated correctly. - Added workaround to support a generic keyboard manufactured by CIL that would crash on enumeration.